3 minute read

 Conclusion

-I’ve nothing else germane (the word “relevant” could’ve been used here, but I’m feeling fancy) to this article’s theme to say, so I’m just going to talk about stuff.
+I’ve nothing else germane (the word “relevant” could’ve been used here, but I’m feeling fancy) to this article’s theme to say, so I’m just going to talk about stuff (and thangs).

 If you’re still using Synapse, Microsoft wants you to use Fabric, but it’s like, Synapse is already a bunch of Microsoft products pooled under one roof.
 The primary functions of Azure Data Factory, Azure Databricks, and SQL Data Warehouse were bundled up and shoved copied under the Synapse roof.
 And now Fabric takes all of that plus Power BI and shoves it under a yet larger roof.
 It is an ambitious approach, to say the least.
 Particularly because Fabric is a SaaS solution in contrast to the aforementioned PaaS solutions.